coursesAM/APL405/README.md

 |**Total**      | 100|

 - Students are highly encouraged to attend all classes, but there is no marks on lecture attendance. **You still have to mark your attendance on Timble.
 If the combined lecture-plus-practical attendance is below 75% of the total, one grade would be lowered.**
-- There would a practical exam conducted towards the end of the semester.
+- There would be a practical exam conducted towards the end of the semester.
 - A penalty of 50% of the mark of the respective homework would be deducted if submitted after the deadline.
 Any submissions two days after the deadline would not be accepted.

 ## Project